tagoWorks/akod/README.md

 - [x] Rename project (Nova -> VLoD)
 - [ ] Expand on languages to license
 - [ ] Auto save login in decypt.py
+- [ ] Add checks for invalid emails
+- [ ] Add catches for when an invalid folder is created

 # License & Information 📃
 This project is published under the MIT license